Meet Your Inclusive + Empowering Support Team

 My therapy style is collaborative and supportive.
 I work with you to set practical goals, develop coping strategies, and create lasting change.
 Outside of work, I enjoy spending time with my dog, Sady, attending concerts, and working on cars and motorcycles.
 I’m looking forward to supporting you on your path to healing.

-Meet Ashlea Kielar (she/her) - Therapist
+Meet Ashlea Kielar - Adult Therapy

 I want to take a moment to acknowledge your bravery in making it to this stage of your journey.
 There is a good chance that you came across this page because you’re currently carrying something heavy.
 Maybe it's related to experiences you encountered long ago, or some more recent.
 It could be that you’ve noticed a change in your relationships or a loud inner-critic that seems to linger.
 Perhaps you feel disconnected from yourself and desire to feel more confident in all aspects of your life.
 You’re not alone.